Battle of Loos: 21st Division and 24th Division

-Thes general reserve was prepared for the battle north and south of Lillers.
+The general reserve was prepared for the battle north and south of Lillers.
 It consisted of the Cavalry Corps (1st, 2nd and 3rd Cavalry Divisions) and the XI Corps (Guards Division, 21st Division and 24th Division), which marched to the area from the divisional concentration areas west of St Omer.
-XI Corps began its advance on 20th September, with the 21st Division marching from its billets north-west of St Omer via Aire and the 24th Division from billets south-west of St Omer.
+XI Corps began its advance on 20 September, with the 21st Division marching from its billets north-west of St Omer via Aire and the 24th Division from billets south-west of St Omer.
 The Guards Division followed in several columns a day later.
 The movement was carried out at night to avoid enemy aircraft observation, with troops resting in billets during the day.
 On the first two nights, over 20 mi were covered and the Guards Division was billeted west of the town.
 The 3rd Cavalry Division, allotted to the First Army as Army cavalry, moved to the Bois des Dames, while the rest of the Cavalry Corps was concentrated around Therouanne.

 Marching orders did not reach XI Corps until 2:00 a.m and both divisions did not reach their final position for the night until even later.

 The 21 Division battalions detached to the 15th (Scottish) Division, arrived in the battle area after being informed of their presence at Hill 70.
 Brigadier General Wilkinson sent two battalions to reinforce.
 The 8th Battalion East Yorkshire Regiment and 10th Battalion Green Howards marched down the Lens road, crossing the old British front line.
 They were bombarded by German artillery in St Pierre, resulting in casualties and destruction of their transport.

 Two battalions intended to attack Hill 70, were disorientated and moved instead south of Loos village.
 They encountered machine-gun fire from Chalk Pit Copse and British troops in Loos Cemetery.
 The 12th and 13th battalions of the 62nd Brigade, along with Brigade HQ, arrived in Loos village.
 Brigadier General Wilkinson sent one company of the 12 Northumberland to Hill 70, which was assumed to be a general relief.
 The two battalions on the hill, the 9th Black Watch and 10th Gordon Highlanders, withdrew, leaving the Northumberland company the only British troops on the approaches.
 The last battalion of the 62nd Brigade, the 13th Northumberland, was sent to assist the 46th Brigade, where some units assumed a general relief and began to withdraw.
 Control on the 15th (Scottish) Division front was lost during the night and the line reached during the day was much weaker than it should have been.